Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training Capabilities

-All Schnauzers are considered highly trainable, though they can be stubborn at times.
+Schnauzers aren’t too difficult to train, but they can be stubborn at times.
 Because they are so willing to please their owners, they are usually motivated by positive reinforcement and treats!

 Health

-Schnauzers can suffer from several different health ailments, particularly the miniature variety.
-Some of these health issues consist of allergies, diabetes, pancreatitis, and epilepsy.
+Schnauzers can suffer from several health ailments, including allergies, diabetes, pancreatitis, and epilepsy.

 9. Portuguese Water Dog